The High Court has recently made an important ruling that impacts on challenging a will on the grounds of mental capacity.

 iii) the nature and extent of any claims upon him in terms of those whom he is including and excluding from his will; and

 iv) not be subject to any disorder of the mind which would “poison his affections, pervert his sense of right, or prevent the exercise of his natural faculties”.

-The claimant contended that the testator lacked testamentary capacity when he gave instructions and executed his will.
-The defendant relied on evidence from, amongst others, a social worker and the lawyer who drafted the will.
+The claimant contended that the testator lacked mental capacity when he gave instructions and executed his will.
+The defendant relied on evidence from a social worker and the lawyer who drafted the will.
 Both parties relied on expert evidence from consultant psychiatrists.

 The court’s decision